vivekraghuram/nlu_core/README.md

 Developers can add other modules/Agents by subclassing the CoreAgent module, or by making more refined AgentUI/ProblemSolver modules, which already subclass CoreAgent.
-This will inherit the Transport mechanism (currently uses Pyre), as well as the configuration/setup parser (ArgParser).
+This will inherit the Transport mechanism (see api.txt), as well as the configuration/setup parser (ArgParser).